vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

 I'm a backend software engineer at [Cognite](https://cognite.com).
-I have an MS in statistics and a BS in math and computer science from the University of Oslo.
+I studied statistics, math and computer science at the University of Oslo.
-Please send book recommendations!
+I like to read and learn.

 ## Blog
 <div id="blog-links">